ysdn2019/Graduates-List/graduates/aaron-vince.md

 ---
 path: /work/A-New-Brave-New-World
 graduate: Aaron Vince
-mainimg: /assets/work/vince_aaron_project1_web_main.png
+cover: /assets/work/vince_aaron_project1_web_main.png
-thumbnailimg: /assets/work/vince_aaron_project1_web_thumbnail.png
+thumbnail: /assets/work/vince_aaron_project1_web_thumbnail.png
 title: A New Brave New World
 groupmembers:
-fields: Data Visualisation, Information Design, Interactive
+category: Data Visualisation, Information Design, Interactive
 mediumdimensions: Interactive Website
 description: What would Aldous Huxley's Brave New World contain if it were written today?
 This project explores what our world could look like by extrapolating current advances and challenges in automation, genetic manipulation, climate change, truth, and others.
 digitallink: